Peer reviewing checklist

 - language strings are used instead of hard-coded strings for text output;

-- language strings have not been removed or renamed in stable branches (permitted only in master); and
+- language strings have not been removed or renamed, had their meaning changed or had their parameters changed in stable branches (permitted only in master); and

-- AMOS commands have been specified when moving, copying, or deleting language strings.
+- AMOS commands have been specified when moving or copying language strings.

 DB calls are the greatest performance bottleneck in Moodle.